-What Does an IRS CP2000 Mean?
+What Does an Automated Under Reporter Inquiry (AUR) IRS CP2000 Notice Mean?

 Under Reporter Inquiry: Should I Be Worried?

-If you happen to be the recipient of a CP2000 notice, then at this point there is no reason to worry.
-It is simply a document the IRS sends proposing that you revisit your claimed income, payments, credits, or deductions.
+If you happen to be the recipient of a CP2000 notice, you shouldn’t automatically worry.
+CP2000 Notice is simply a document the IRS sends proposing that you revisit your claimed income, payments, credits, or deductions.
 These changes will either result in more taxes owed or a larger credit.

 Understanding Your IRS Tax Notice CP2000

 The first page of the CP2000 should include three things: a summary of the IRS’s proposed changes, and a list of steps you should take to address the notice, and where you should send your response.
 Additionally, it will:

 - Present the data on the IRS’s side given to them by the taxpayer(s)